apollographql/rover/docs/source/errors.md

 This error occurs when you propose a subgraph schema that could not be composed.

-There are many reasons why you may run into composition errors.
+There are many reasons why you may run into build errors.
 This error should include information about _why_ the proposed subgraph schema could not be composed.
 Error code references can be found [here](https://www.apollographql.com/docs/federation/errors/).

-Some composition errors are part of normal workflows.
+Some build errors are part of normal workflows.
 For instance, you may need to publish a subgraph that does not compose if you are trying to [migrate an entity or field](https://www.apollographql.com/docs/federation/entities/#migrating-entities-and-fields-advanced).

 ### E030